 Take a picture with $1 million: Binion’s $1 million photo opportunity is back and better than ever.
 Snap a photo with the cash, then go win some!

 Benny’s Smokin’ BBQ & Brews, although slightly more expensive than Binion’s cafe, offers a strong value proposition as well.
 Both a BBQ Brisket and 1/2 chicken meal can be yours for under $15.

 Get Hypnotized: Shows in downtown Las Vegas come with less production value than those on the Strip, but also a lesser price tag, and many are pretty darn good!
 Hypnosis Unleashed at 4 Queens is a good example.

 Kevin Lepine stars in this highly reviewed show, earning 4.5/5 stars on TripAdvisor after 800+ reviews, which invites members from the audience to be hypnotized.

 Due to audience participation, the show is consistently new, and always hilarious.
 Best yet, pricing starts in the $20 – $30 range and can be booked with:

 Need a cheap snack?
 Grab a 99-cent shrimp cocktail next door at Fremont.
 It’s not of the highest quality, but for the price, it’s tough to beat.

 Are you into the history of Las Vegas?
 If so, the Neon Museum is tough to beat.
-With vintage signing that sat outside long gone properties of yesteryear, we promise that the feelings of nostalgia will be thick.
+With vintage signing that sat outside long-gone properties of yesteryear, I promise that the feelings of nostalgia will be thick.

 Of course, there is an abundance of other things to do near Binion’s given its prime location on the Fremont Street Experience.
-Check out our full rundown of non-gambling activities downtown Las Vegas here!
+Check out my full rundown of non-gambling activities downtown Las Vegas here!